ece-jacob-scott/jacobbscott.dev/src/blogs/2020/blog_creation.md

 property to the blog object which points to an image and add that image to the index page.
-The only downside to this is that it adds one more config file to keep track of but I think the benefits of being able to add features on demand far outweighs the extra upkeep.
+The only downside to this is that it adds one more config file to keep track of but I think the benefits of being able to add features on demand far outweighs the extra minimal upkeep.

 ## Conclusion of features